fernet/spec/Spec.md

 1. base64url decode the token.

-2. Ensure the first byte of the token is 0x80.
+2. Ensure the first byte of the token is either 0x80 or 0x81.

 3. If the user has specified a maximum age (or "time-to-live") for the token, ensure the recorded timestamp is not too far in the past.